IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

   target_link_libraries(example5 PRIVATE ${ZLIB_LIBRARIES} )
 ```

+target_link_libraries is used for both IMPORTED targets like
+MPI::MPI_C and adding .so/.a dependencies.

 This example is in directory example-5.
-Steps to build are same as previous examples.
+Steps to build are same as
+previous examples.

-## Optionally Compile With Zlib
+## Optionally Compile With Zlib Example

 For cases when you optionally wish to use a library you can do
 standard C/C++ compile guards using symbols defined by CMake.
 First